 A chemotherapy clinic

 Temozolomide is the medicine most often used.
-It is used for many types of brain tumors.
+It's used for many types of brain tumors.

 In some cases, a person may get more than 1 of these medicines for treatment.

-Side effects depend on the type and amount of medicines you take, and the length of your treatment.
-Because the medicines kill cells that divide quickly, the medicines can also damage healthy cells that divide quickly.
-This includes cells in the bone marrow where new blood cells are made.
-This can result in low numbers of blood cells.
-This can cause problems such as:
+Side effects depend on the type and dose of chemo medicine, as well as the length of your treatment.
+Because the medicines kill cells that divide quickly, they also damage healthy cells that divide quickly.
+They may harm cells in the bone marrow where new blood cells are made.
+This can cause low numbers of blood cells, leading to problems such as:

 Higher risk of infection, due to low levels of white blood cells